Why is my Amazon OpenSearch Service cluster in a red or yellow status?

 • Add more data nodes.

-Note: Avoid making any configuration changes to your cluster when it's in a red health status.
-If you try to reconfigure your domain when it's in a red cluster status, it could get stuck in a "Processing" state.
+Note: Don't make any configuration changes to your cluster when it's in a red health status.
+If you try to reconfigure your domain when it's in a red cluster status, then it could get stuck in a "Processing" state.

 High JVM memory pressure

 Every shard allocation uses CPU, heap space, and disk and network resources.
 Consistently high levels of JVM memory pressure might lead to a failed shard allocation.
-For example, if JVM memory pressure exceeds 95%, a memory parent circuit breaker is triggered.
-The allocation thread then gets cancelled, leaving shards unassigned.
+For example, if JVM memory pressure exceeds 95%, a memory parent circuit breaker is initiated.
+The allocation thread then gets cancelled, which leaves shards unassigned.

 To resolve this issue, reduce the JVM memory pressure level first.
 After your JVM memory pressure has been reduced, consider these additional tips to bring your cluster back to a green health status: